BIX-Digital/shared-local-storage/README.md

 ## What problem does this solve

 Local storage access in Browsers is limited to the same origin (origin = protocol + (sub)domain + port).
-This is for security reasons and make sense, but sometimes you may actually be able to share some information across your sub-domains.
+This is for security reasons and make sense, but sometimes you may actually want to be able to share some information across your sub-domains.

 The way how this script achieves this is to embed one page on the "main" domain via `<iframe>`.
 This embedded page contains code to listen to messages sent by the **Shared Local Storage Client** and answers them.
 This way the embedding page can access the local storage of the embedded page.